davidbeckonline/davidbeckonline-site/content/post/2022-08_Bondensee-Python.md

 **In this post I want to discuss a data analysis experiment I recently worked on.
 My aim was to use AWS SageMaker and Python to visualize public data.
 This post is structured as follows: First, I am going to explain the goal.
 Then, I will briefly describe the setup.
 After that, I will walk through the individual steps of my analysis.**

-A short summary of the output can also be found in this Twitter thread:
+A short summary of the output can also be found in this [Twitter thread](https://twitter.com/davidbeckonline/status/1561425516460052481?s=20&t=tjdtQ9vvWjj_az6sC_NQpQ):

-{{< tweet 1561425516460052481 >}}

 ### Gaol